 Looking for the best external hard drive?
 Our essential guide will help you navigate the maze of options out there, explaining what you need to be looking for in terms of capacity, specs, extra features and brand name.
-Don't part with any money before you've consulted our carefully curated list.
+Don't part with any money before you've consulted this carefully curated list, and others we've put together like the best external hard drive for Mac guide.

 Getting the right hard drive in place can solve your digital storage problems for years: you'll finally have enough room for all those movies, music files, photos, documents, and everything else you've managed to amass – and if you buy one of the best external hard drives, you'll be able to trust it with your data.